adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 This multi-view representation is constructed in three steps:
 - first, a 3D shape is rendered into multiple images using varying camera extrinsics;
 - then image features (e.g. conv5 feature in VGGor AlexNet) are extracted for each view;
-- lastly features are combined across views through a pooling layer, followed by fully connected layers.Although the multi-view CNN presented by [32] producescompelling results, we are able to improve its performancethrough a multi-resolution extension with improveddata augmentation.
+- lastly features are combined across views through a pooling layer, followed by fully connected layers.

+Although the multi-view CNN presented by [32] producescompelling results, we are able to improve its performancethrough a multi-resolution extension with improveddata augmentation.

 We introduce multi-resolution 3D filteringto capture information at multiple scales.